Cairn on Steam - User reviews, Price & Information

 Reach a summit never climbed before in this survival-climber from the creators of Furi and Haven.
 Climb anywhere and plan your route carefully, managing pitons and resources to survive unforgiving Mount Kami.
 Discover what Aava is willing to sacrifice to achieve the ascent of a lifetime.

-Cairn is a stylized, indie and adventure game developed and published by The Game Bakers.
+Cairn is a stylized, indie and difficult game developed and published by The Game Bakers.

 Released on January 29th 2026 is available only on Windows in 11 languages: English, French, Italian, German, Spanish - Spain, Japanese, Russian, Simplified Chinese, Korean, Traditional Chinese and Portuguese - Brazil.